Well, you have probably seen this microphone hundreds of times during various public speeches of artists, media persons, presidents, and so on.

-Another cool item by Shure which will be suitable for professionals and for the significant public speeches.
-If you decide to buy this microphone, you will get an attached XLR Preamp, Shock and Flange Mount, Snap-Fit Foam Windscreen together in the set.
+Another cool item by Shure will be suitable for professionals and for significant public speeches.
+If you decide to buy this microphone, you will get an attached XLR Preamp, Shock and Flange Mount, and Snap-Fit Foam Windscreen together in the set.

 The shock mount of the microphone provides over 20 dB isolation from surface vibration noise.
-There is also a locking flange mount for permanently securing microphone to lecterns, pulpits, or conference tables.
+There is also a locking flange mount for permanently securing microphones to lecterns, pulpits, or conference tables.

 Together in the set, you can also acquire a windscreen which is recommended to reduce the plausive sounds and the noises which can be captured while you are giving the public speech in the open air.
 The windscreen is a foam one.

 The Shure MX418/C is a gooseneck podium microphone replete with useful features that will make sure you get the best possible sound in a given room.
 It is really capable of reducing surface vibration, which is another point to use this model for open-air speeches.